CAAPIM/apim-charts/charts/portal/README.md

 ### RabbitMQ won't start

 #### The Chart was uninstalled and re-installed
-RabbitMQ credentials are auto-generated on install, these are bound to the volume that is created.
+RabbitMQ credentials are auto-generated on install, these are bound to the volume that is created and for peer sync.
+So with re-install, rabbitmq nodes will not be able to connect to the existing volumes.
+Please run below steps for rabbitmq to start
+Note: It is recommended to do a helm upgrade rather than uninstall and install.

 1. Remove RabbitMQ Replicas (scale to 0)
 ```